About: Ringworm in cats is a highly contagious fungal infection of the skin and fur.

 Discard bedding and grooming equipment: If possible, if not, wash with an antifungal disinfectant.

 Vents: Vacuum and disinfect.
 Fill a spray bottle with a 1:10 dilution of bleach and water and apply.
 Discard and replace air conditioner filters.

 Bleach can be aggravating to the skin and airways, use a mask, goggles, rubber gloves and keep windows open if possible.

 Yes, it is possible for humans to catch ringworm from cats and vice versa.
 Children (especially under 10 years old) or adults who are in poor health, undergoing chemotherapy or have a weakened immune system, such as those with HIV, are more likely to become infected than healthy adults.
 Keep affected cats/children apart to avoid spreading the fungus.

 It is also possible to pass on ringworm from humans to cats.

 If you (or anybody in your household has ringworm), treatment with a suitable antifungal ointment or cream is necessary.
-This is usually applied 2-3 times a day to the affected area(s) for several weeks.
-Cover ringworm lesions with a plaster/band aid to avoid spreading the infection to other people and pets.
+Apply 2-3 times a day to the affected area(s) for several weeks.
+Cover ringworm lesions with a plaster/band-aid to avoid spreading the infection to other people and pets.

-Bedding and towels should be washed regularly (using an antifungal rinse) and do not share towels with a person infected with ringworm.
+Wash bedding and towels regularly using an antifungal rinse and do not share towels with a person infected with ringworm.

 Isolate new cats for two weeks, not only to see if ringworm rears its head but also other contagious diseases.
 Bear in mind though that even if you have taken precautions, cats can be carriers.
 The photo above is my own daughter who developed ringworm around the same time we adopted a new kitten.
-The kitten didn’t display any signs of ringworm himself, but was a probable source of the ringworm my daughter had.
+He had no sign of ringworm himself but was a likely source.
 None of my other cats caught ringworm, sadly the kitten died shortly after his adoption from an unrelated condition.